brannondorsey/quartzite/README.md

 Next create a user for the database (or add a user if the one you want to use already exists).
 Remember the username and password for this step as well.

-####Edit the files
+#### Edit the files

 Next open the `class.Database.inc.php` file inside the `src/includes` directory.
 Inside you will find the `$root_dir_link`, `$key`, `$user`, `$password`, and `$db` variables.

 ![Screenshot](http://brannondorsey.com/hidden/github_images/quartzite/database_class_screenshot.png)

-The `$root_dir_link` value should be changed to the full url of the directory (including the name) of the folder where you plan on putting your Quartzite server folder.
-The `$key` is a unique 5 digit passcode.
+The `$root_dir_link` value should be changed to the full url of the directory where you plan on putting your Quartzite server folder.
+The `$key` variable is a unique passcode.
 Changing this value to a unique key prohibits other users from submitting images or data to your server.
-When [setting up the extension](#extension-setup) you will use the same key that you provide here to authorize your extension permission to communicate with your server.
+When [setting up the extension](#extension-setup) you will use the same key that you provide here to give your extension permission to communicate with your server.

 Replace the `$user`, `$password`, and `$db` values with the username, password, and database name that you created with MySQL Database Wizard.
 Edit these variables now.